abbodi1406/BatUtil/W10UI/README.md

 do not install Edge WebView with Cumulative Update

 * LtscAddEP
-install applicable Enablement Package for LTSC editions (EnterpriseS variants, or Server)
+install Enablement Package for LTSC editions (EnterpriseS variants, or Server)
-applicable only for builds 26100 and later
+change to 1 to install applicable EP (for builds 26100 and later)
+change to 2 to force install inapplicable EP (example 22H2 for LTSC 2021)

 * wim2esd
 convert install.wim to install.esd, if the target is a distribution